Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 20.35.47 UTC
+- WIB: Senin, 6 Oktober 2025 21.29.30 UTC
-- WITA: Senin, 6 Oktober 2025 21.35.47 UTC
+- WITA: Senin, 6 Oktober 2025 22.29.30 UTC
-- WIT: Senin, 6 Oktober 2025 22.35.47 UTC
+- WIT: Senin, 6 Oktober 2025 23.29.30 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational